jseluis/Deep_Learning_Projects/Building_your_Deep_Neural_Network_Step_by_Step/README.md

 **Note**
 For every forward function, there is a corresponding backward function.
-That is why at every step of your forward module you will be storing some values in a cache.
-The cached values are useful for computing gradients.
-In the backpropagation module you will then use the cache to calculate the gradients.
-This assignment will show you exactly how to carry out each of these steps.
+That is why at every step of your forward module the values are stored in a cache.
+The cached values are useful for computing gradientsm and the backpropagation module use the cache to calculate the gradients.